AI boom: Financial concerns and potential bubble

 Much of the AI boom has been funded by loans and venture capital, but many commercial AI services remain of questionable practical utility or quality for business.
 Despite more than $60 billion in corporate investment in AI in 2025, 95% of business AI projects are unprofitable, according to research from MIT.
 Producers of generative AI, such as OpenAI, also themselves currently have costs greatly exceeding their revenue.
-As other major tech companies such as Nvidia are both heavily invested into AI and dependent on the AI ecosystem and its hardware demands for their own ongoing growth, this has raised speculation of a wider economic bubble in the tech industry.
+As other major tech companies such as Nvidia are both heavily invested into AI and dependent on the AI ecosystem and its hardware demands for their own ongoing growth, this has raised speculation of a wider economic bubble in the tech industry, particularly if future demand falls short of the current levels of AI investment.